ylipman/ylipman.github.io/_posts/2019-7-16-Graph-invariant-networks-ICML-2019-talk.md

 *Haggai Maron and Yaron Lipman, Weizmann Institute of Science*

-This is the third post summarizing the main ideas and constructions in a series of three recent papers (Maron et al., 2019 a,b,c).
+A talk by Yaron lipman at the Learning and [Reasoning with Graph-Structured Representations workshop] (https://graphreason.github.io/index.html) at ICML 2019, summarizing the papers below.

 <div id="presentation-embed-38917604"></div>
 <script src='https://slideslive.com/embed_presentation.js'></script>